plating, anodizing, & finishing Q&As since 1989

 Please tell us YOUR

 Q. I want test method for checking a Star washer on which parkerizing is done.Dighe Swapnil

 Employee - Pune, India

 But the resolution to the problem is actually simple: you need to parkerize/phosphatize in accordance with some particular specification.
-Then the specification will tell you what you need to test and what constitutes compliance.
+Then the specification will tell you what you need to test, and how, and what constitutes compliance.
 So look through some star washer and/or phosphatizing specifications and pick one.
-You could look at MIL-DTL-16232 [link is to free spec spec at Defense Logistics Agency, dla.mil] as a free starting point.
+You could look at MIL-DTL-16232 [Techstreet affil. link or from DLA] as a starting point because access is free.